Stocks rise on Wall Street as jobs report calms Fed fears

 Stocks are pushing higher on Wall Street Friday after a lukewarm report on the job market raised hopes the Federal Reserve will keep the accelerator floored on its support for the economy.

-Communications companies and a variety of companies that rely on direct consumer spending also made solid gains.
+Communications companies and health care companies also made solid gains.
 Banks lagged the market as bond yields edged lower.

+The yield on the 10-year Treasury fell to 1.57% from 1.62% late Thursday.
+The dip weighed on banks, but helped push tech stocks higher.
+Lower interest rates help stocks generally because they can steer some investors away from bonds that are paying little in interest toward riskier investments.
+Stocks that look the most expensive based on their earnings, such as technology companies, can be among the biggest beneficiaries.

 The latest jobs report is another sign that the economy continues recovering, but employment is relatively shaky and struggling to get back to pre-pandemic levels.
 It may have also opened the door for the Fed to keep up its efforts, which include monthly bond purchases to keep interest rates low.